epccs/Gravimetric/Hardware/README.md

 ## Inputs/Outputs/Functions

 ```
-        ATmega324pb programs are compiled with open source tools.
+        ATmega324pb application controler.
+        ATmega328pb managment controler.
         Input power can range from 7 to 36V DC
-        Alternat input voltage is divided down and connected to ADC4.
+        Alternat input voltage is sensed (ADC4 on ^0).
-        High side current sense of alternat input power is connected to ADC5.
+        High side current sense of alternat input power (ADC5 on ^0).
-        High side current sense of input power is connected to ADC6.
+        High side current sense of input power (ADC6 on ^0).
-        Input power voltage is divided down and connected to ADC7.
+        Input power voltage is sensed (ADC7 on ^0).
-        Four analog (CH 0..3) or digital connections with level conversion.
+        Four analog (ADC channel 0..3) or digital connections with level conversion.
         Three inputs for event capture: ICP1, ICP3, ICP4.
         Two of the event capture inputs have a one shot pulse extender: ICP3, ICP4.
         Event timers have a common crystal which eliminates correlation errors.
-        Event capture interface has a 17mA current source for sensor (hall, VR, or just a limit switch)
+        Event capture interface has a 17mA current source for pulse sensor (hall, VR, or a switch)
         Event transition occures at about 6.5mA of current returned from the sensor to a 100 Ohm resistor on board.
         Diversion control use ICP3 to START and ICP4 to STOP, and there ISR's to operate the CS_DIVERSION holding pin.
         Diversion control is nearly instantaneous with a slight delay that has repeatable timing.